allymcvay/CoffeeShop/README.md

 4. Find customers who don’t have a rewards account This query identifies customers who are not enrolled in the loyalty program by checking for customers without a corresponding record in the Loyalty table.
 It can be used for marketing outreach or to encourage more customers to join the rewards program.

+## Assumption

+“LoyaltyID is stored redundantly to preserve the customer’s loyalty tier at the time of the order/payment, since loyalty status can change over time.”